CJCascalheira/cjcascalheira/content/bio/skills.md

   icon = "hands-helping"
   icon_pack = "fas"
   name = "Advocate"
-  description = "I serve on the board of [PFLAG Las Cruces](http://www.pflaglascruces.org/), crafting outreach media that tells our story.
-As a core member of [Mpact Las Cruces](https://www.facebook.com/MpactLasCruces/), I promote events that target young (18 - 29 years old) men who have sex with men and transgender people to reduce health disparities, build community, and enhance sexual well-being."
+  description = "I serve on the board of [PFLAG Las Cruces](http://www.pflaglascruces.org/), crafting outreach media and organizing community projects.
+I also serve as a representative or committee member in psychology-based organization, locally and nationally."

 +++